 Q : How confident are you that you will solve the case?

 MR : I wish I could say we will solve this.
 We solve more than 90 per cent of serious cases at Scotland Yard.
 I wish I could say I could definitely solve it but a small number of cases don’t get solved.
 What I have always said on this case and I’ve said to Kate and Gerry.
 We will do everything we can that is possible to try to find and answer.
 I hope to find an answer but can’t quite guarantee and as a professional police officer and dealing with the families in awful situations it always hurts you can’t guarantee success, but we will do everything we can to try to get there.

 Q : How long might it keep going, your investigation?

 MR : It is impossible to be exactly clear.
-We have a small number of ongoing lines of enquiry, they are critical and we need to deal with those and see how long it takes.
+The Metropolitan police contribution won't be going on for as long as it has been going, we've got a small number of ongoing lines of enquiry, they are critical and we need to deal with those and see how long it takes.